1. What if I have trouble paying the bill?

 Attachment of earnings orders

 The Council can order your employer to recover the amount direct from your wages or salary and pay it straight to the Council.
 The amount will be a set proportion of your pay after certain other deductions (such as income tax and national insurance) - your employer may also deduct a further £1 towards their costs in making each deduction and sending it to the Council.
+The rate of the deduction is set by regulations.

 Deductions from income support or job seekers allowance